Skip to main content

 Your choice depends on your specific use case.
 For example:

-• Customer sentiment analysis typically requires natural language processing
+• Customer sentiment analysis and chatbots typically require natural language processing

-• Product recommendation engines often rely on machine learning algorithms
+• Product recommendation engines and personalization often rely on machine learning algorithms

-• Visual quality control systems need computer vision capabilities
+• Visual quality control and image recognition systems need computer vision capabilities

 Beyond selecting the right technology, you’ll need to decide between developing a custom solution, using pre-built AI services, or adopting a hybrid approach.
 Each option presents different tradeoffs between customization, development time, and resource requirements.